BeyondRobotix/mavesp8266/README.md

 # MavESP8266
 ## ESP8266 WiFi Access Point and MavLink Bridge

-This is very preliminary work.
-It has been tested only on a [NodeMCU v2 Dev Kit](http://www.seeedstudio.com/depot/NodeMCU-v2-Lua-based-ESP8266-development-kit-p-2415.html) (waiting for a 3.3v FTDI so I can flash to the ESP-01 board included with the [PixRacer](https://pixhawk.org/modules/pixracer))
+This is preliminary work.
+It was developed using a [NodeMCU v2 Dev Kit](http://www.seeedstudio.com/depot/NodeMCU-v2-Lua-based-ESP8266-development-kit-p-2415.html) as it conveniently provides a secondary UART for debugging.
+It has been tested with the ESP-01 shipped with the [PixRacer](https://pixhawk.org/modules/pixracer) and it is stable at 921600 baud.

 The build enviroment is based on [PlatformIO](http://platformio.org).
 Follow the instructions found here: http://platformio.org/#!/get-started (only tested on Mac OS) for installing it but skip the ```platform init``` step as this has already been done, modified and it is included in this repo.
 In summary: